SeleniumHQ/seleniumhq.github.io/docs_source_files/content/getting_started/quick.en.md

 ## WebDriver

-If you are beginning with desktop website test automation, then you are going to be using WebDriver APIs. _[WebDriver]({{< ref "/webdriver/_index.md" >}})_ uses browser automation APIs provided by browser vendors to control browser and run tests.
+If you are beginning with desktop website and mobile website inside the chrome browser for the test automation, then you are going to be using WebDriver APIs. _[WebDriver]({{< ref "/webdriver/_index.md" >}})_ uses browser automation APIs provided by browser vendors to control browser and run tests.
 This is as if a real user is operating the browser.
 Since